Atlanta Falcons: Logo and uniforms

 The Atlanta Falcons' colors are black, red, silver and white.
 When the team began play in 1966, the Falcons wore red helmets with a black falcon crest logo.
 In the center of the helmet was a center black stripe surrounded by two gold stripes and two white stripes.
-These colors represented the two college rival schools in the state of Georgia; rival schools Georgia Tech Yellow Jackets (white and gold) and the Georgia Bulldogs (red and black).
+Those original colors represented the Georgia Bulldogs' red and black and the Georgia Tech Yellow Jackets' white and gold.
 Although the gold was removed after several seasons, the white remains to this day.
 They wore white pants and either black or white jerseys.
-At first, the falcon crest logo was also put on the jersey sleeves, but it was replaced by a red and white stripe pattern four years later.
-They switched from black to red jerseys in 1971, and the club began to wear silver pants in 1978.
+At first, the falcon crest logo was also put on the jersey sleeves, but it was replaced by a red and white stripe pattern four years later; the falcon crest returned on the sleeves in 1978.
+They switched from black to red jerseys in 1971, and the club began to wear silver pants in 1978, while also changing the numbers on the white uniform from black to red.
 The facemasks on the helmets were initially gray, becoming white in 1978, and then black in 1984; the team wore black face masks until its 2020 redesign.

 A prototype white helmet was developed for the team prior to the 1974 season, but was never worn.

 In 1990, the uniform design changed to black helmets, silver pants, and either black or white jerseys.
 The numbers on the white jerseys were black, but were changed to red in 1997.
 (The red numerals could be seen on the away jerseys briefly in 1990.)

 Both the logo and uniforms changed in 2003.
 The logo was redesigned with red and silver accents to depict a more powerful, aggressive falcon, which now more closely resembles the capital letter F.

 Although the Falcons still wore black helmets, the new uniforms featured jerseys and pants with red trim down the sides.
 The uniform design consisted of either black or white jerseys, and either black or white pants.
 During that same year, a red alternate jersey with black trim was also introduced.
 The Falcons also started wearing black cleats with these uniforms.